 GNPD started the construction of Unit 1 in September 2016.
 The partnership also proceeded with the expansion of the power plant and achieved its financial closing for Unit 2 in December 2017.
-Unit 1 is expected to commence commercial operations by the third quarter of 2021.
-Unit 2 is expected to synchronize and earn commissioning revenues by the second quarter of 2021 and to commence commercial operations by the fourth quarter of 2021.
+Unit 1 is expected to commence commercial operations by the first quarter of 2022.
+Unit 2 is expected to commence commercial operations by the third quarter of 2022.